Northwest Arkansas nonprofits say donations on track despite economic worries

 Charitable giving nationwide reached record highs in both 2020 and 2021, during the years the world was reeling under the covid-19 pandemic, according to a report by The Associated Press.
 Charitable giving in the United States reached a record $485 billion in 2021, though the increase did not keep pace with inflation.

 The Giving USA report says donations in 2021 were 4% higher than the record-setting $466 billion contributed in 2020.
-But they were down 0.7% when adjusted for inflation, according to The Associated Press.
+But they were down 0.7% when adjusted for inflation, according to the AP.

 The Shiloh Museum on Wednesday sent an email blast reminding its supporters they still had several days to donate to the museum for a tax deduction in 2022.